Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Visit the dome of St. Peter's Basilica| ©Clay Banks

 In addition, there is also a Gregorian Egyptian and Etruscan Museum if you are interested in this period of Art History.
-On your way through the Museums, you can also see the famous spiral staircase that welcomes you to the site, as well as a landscaped square where you will find a small kiosk with tables for a drink outdoors and to regain strength before or after the visit.
+On your way through the Museums, you can also see the famous spiral staircase that welcomes you to the site, as well as a landscaped square where you will find a small kiosk with tables to have a drink outdoors and be able to regain strength before or after the visit.

 While you are in the Vatican City, you should not miss St. Peter's Basilica and the spectacular ascent to the Dome of St. Peter for the best views of Rome.
-If you want more, you can read my article on what to see and what to do in the Vatican to not leave a corner of this special place in Rome untouched.
+If you are left wanting more, you can read my article on what to see and do in the Vatican so you won't leave a corner of this special place in Rome untouched.

 Book your tickets to the Sistine Chapel